The Educational Landscape

 When schools moved to remote learning, millions of children were essentially locked out of their education.
 First Book, our network of educators, and our amazing partners have been working to ensure no child falls behind.

-In a recent First Book survey, very few educators said they felt prepared to manage trauma caused by the pandemic.
-Explore selected articles for how educators can prep classrooms for 2021 and beyond.
+Explore selected articles for how educators can prep their classrooms for today and beyond.